sixpack/sixpack/README.rst

 Sixpack is a tool to help solve the problem of A/B testing across multiple programming languages.
 It does this by exposing a very simple API that a client library in virtually any language can make requests against.

 Sixpack is comprised of two main parts.
-The first is Sixpack server which is responsible for responding to web requests, and the second is (an optional) Sixpack-Web which will allow you to access the Sixpack dashboard for seeing and acting on your A/B tests.
+The first is Sixpack-server which is responsible for responding to web requests, and the second is (an optional) Sixpack-web which will allow you to access the Sixpack dashboard for seeing and acting on your A/B tests.

 Requirements
 ============